-(Prerequisite: Placement by an ACT Math score of 19 or higher, ACCUPLACER Math score of 77 or higher, or MATH 1023 Intermediate Algebra with a grade of "C" or better).
+(Prerequisite: Placement by an ACT Math score of 19 or higher or equivalent ACCUPLACER Math score or MATH 1023 Intermediate Algebra with a grade of "C" or better, or MATH 1053 Foundations of Quantitative Literacy with a grade of "C" or better).
 This course is designed to satisfy the math requirement for degrees and programs that are non-STEM and do not require College Algebra.
 This course is designed to help students understand mathematics in everyday life.
 Students will use algebra, logic, proportions and relations to solve problems as consumers, employees, and citizens in today's society.
-ACTS Equivalent Course Number = MATH 1113 (Offered in fall and spring).
+ACTS Equivalent Course Number = MATH 1113 (Offered in fall, spring, and summer).